Update

 With regards to mass claims for environmental damages, a trend can be discerned in which claimants attempt to hold foreign companies liable in front of Dutch courts by relying on a Dutch anchor defendant.
 This trend cannot be viewed separately from the emergence of third-party litigation funding.
 Dutch courts have to date shown a varying willingness to accept jurisdiction for such claims.
 On the merits of these cases, often based on foreign law provisions, outcomes are mixed as well.
 Nevertheless, the number of mass claims relating to foreign environmental damages at Dutch courts may rise in the years to come.

 • 5.
-Navigating the convergence of GDPR and emerging AI legislation
+Looking ahead: navigating the convergence of GDPR and emerging AI legislation

 The General Data Protection Regulation (GDPR) has introduced a new dimension to data protection with the emergence of collective damage claims.
 These claims are becoming increasingly significant as they offer individuals and advocacy groups a means to seek redress for privacy rights violations.